UKCloud/documentation/articles/enablement/enbl-sco-mtf-nas.md

 ## Booking conditions

-This service is based on the transfer of whole VMs, not individual files.
-Your VMs can be in OVF or OVA format.
-The hardware version must be 9 or lower, and you need to remove any network cards and any mounted media files such as ISOs from the VM's hardware configuration prior to the creation of the OVA or OVF files.
+This service is based on the transfer of whole artifacts, for example VMs, not individual files.

+For UKCloud for VMware, your VMs can be in OVF or OVA format.
+The hardware version must be 11 or lower and you need to remove any network cards and any mounted media files, such as ISOs, from the VM's hardware configuration prior to the creation of the OVA or OVF file.

-Use of the Mass Transfer Facility is charged per the current Standard Rate Card and Definitions, based on the Service Management 'Enable' rate, which is currently £750 per day.
-You will only be billed for the time it takes for the engineer to set up, manage and detach the device.
-Due to the nature of the service and the time to transfer data, you will not be charged for the time it takes to transfer the data.
+Use of the Mass Transfer Facility is charged per the current [SFIA Rate Card](http://www.ukcloud.com/sfia), based on the *Enable* rate.
+You will be billed only for the time it takes for the engineer to set up, manage and detach the device.
+Due to the nature of the service and the time to transfer data, you won't be charged for the time it takes to transfer the data.
 We reserve the right to add additional charges should any remediation work be required during the process.
-The minimum charge is half of a business day, which is currently £375.
+The minimum charge is half of a business day.

 ## Anticipated transfer speeds

-VMs are transferred to and from your VDC over a 1GB connection running at approximately 110mbps.
-We have established that it's quicker to upload/download many smaller VMs than fewer large ones.
+Artifacts are transferred to and from your UKCloud environment over a 1 GB connection running at approximately 110 Mbps.
+We've established that it's quicker to upload and download many smaller artifacts, rather than fewer large ones.

-VMs will be put into batches that can be completed during the business day.
+Artifacts will be put into batches that can be completed during the business day.
 This will continue until the transfer is completed.

 ## After transfer completion

-Once we've transferred your VMs into your VDC or out of your VDC in the format that they arrived in, it's your responsibility to set up / reconfigure your environment in the way you want to use it.
-This includes, for example, catalogues, templates and networking.
+Once we've transferred your artifacts into or out of your environment in the format that they arrived in, it's your responsibility to set up / reconfigure your environment in the way you want to use it.
+This includes, for example, networking, templates and catalogues.

 We'll contact you to check that the transfer has been successful before we remove the device from the enclosure and advise you when you can arrange to collect your device.